Equality Colony: Freeland

 In autumn 1904 the colony was visited by Alexander Horr, a proponent of Theodor Hertzka’s "Freeland" concept.
 He returned next year with more of his followers and soon the colony's population grew by 30%.
-By the summer of 1905 Horr was able to change the BCCs constitution drastically to adhere to the Freeland concept.
-A new "local union" was established in New York, and five others in the near vicinity.
-The changes were not appreciated by the colony's older residents who started to resist the conversion of the colony to the new scheme in late 1905 and the colony became bitterly divided between the two factions, sometimes resulting in violence.
+By the summer of 1905 Horr and his followers achieved drastic changes to the BCCs constitution so that it would adhere to the Freeland concept.
+New "local unions" were established.
+The changes were not appreciated by the colony's older residents who resisted the conversion of the colony to the new scheme in late 1905.
+The colony became bitterly divided between the two factions, sometimes resulting in violence.

-The final factor in the demise of the colony occurred on February 6, 1906, when an unknown person or group of people set fire to several buildings at night.
+The final factor in the demise of the colony occurred on the night of February 6, 1906, when one or more unknown persons set fire to several buildings.
 The worst loss was the barn, which burned completely to the ground, killing most of the colony's cattle.
-The perpetrator was never identified, but each faction blamed the other for the arson.
-A suit was filed in Skagit County to dissolve the colony and the BCC went into receivership; its history ended when its land was sold for $12,500 to John J. Peth on June 1, 1907.
+The perpetrator was never identified.
+Each faction blamed the other for the arson.
+A suit was filed in Skagit County to dissolve the colony and the BCC went into receivership.
+Its history ended when its land was sold for $12,500 to John J. Peth on June 1, 1907.
 A few families stayed in the area on plots of land that they owned individually.